andrewxcheng/react-template-capstone/README.md

     ├── index.css
     └── App.css
 ```

+## Next steps
+* To let anyone use your web application: [Vercel can host React applications online](https://vercel.com/kb/guide/deploying-react-with-vercel)
+* To collaborate and host your code on the cloud: [VSCode connects easily to GitHub](https://code.visualstudio.com/docs/sourcecontrol/quickstart)
+* To learn more about React: [React provides helpful documentation](https://react.dev/learn)
+* To style your application: [CSS is the standard and Mozilla provides a helpful tutorial](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Your_first_website/Styling_the_content)

 ## Summary
 Congratulations, you've now set up your own web app to be built into anything you choose!